gardhr/entropis/README.md

 `entropis.encode(passphrase, text)`

-Converts a block of text to a base-64 encoded datastore.
+Converts a block of text to a base-64 encoded datastore with passphrase.
 (Note: Does NOT modify the internal state of the `entropis` object.)

 `entropis.decode(passphrase, base64)`

-Converts a base-64 encoded datastore to text.
+Converts a base-64 encoded datastore to text with passphrase.
 (Note: Does NOT modify the internal state of the `entropis` object.)

 `entropis.set(passphrase, domain, password)`